Shape

 prevent_destroy

-Terragrunt prevent_destroy boolean flag allows you to protect selected Terraform module.
+Terragrunt prevent_destroy boolean flag allows you to protect selected OpenTofu/Terraform module.
 It will prevent destroy or destroy-all command to actually destroy resources of the protected module.
 This is useful for modules you want to carefully protect, such as a database, or a module that provides auth.

 Example: